Upright vs Chest Freezer – Our Top 5 Deep Freezer Options Will Last a Lifetime

 freezer sitting in garage with door open stocked full of food

-So what’s the Hip2Save team verdict on our Deep Freezers Debate?
+So what’s the Hip2Save team verdict on our Upright vs Chest Freezer debate?

 open deep freezer with food inside

-One of my Hip sidekicks love her deep freezer!
+One of my Hip sidekicks loves her deep freezer:

-“We had a small chest from Costco and just needed a bigger option and recently upgraded to a highly-rated GE deep freezer.
+“We had a small chest from Costco and just needed a bigger option and upgraded a couple of years ago to a highly-rated GE deep freezer.
 I wanted a stand-up, but my husband is a research guru and read that the doors don’t get as cold as a chest. 💁♀️

 We were also already using the space above our old deep freezer to hang ladders so it just made sense to get a chest freezer again.
 Plus, it was a little less expensive.
 I’m for either, though!
 Such a great way to stock up on meat and frozen items.

-If you’re ditching an old freezer too, we sold our smaller one on Facebook in about two seconds while they were so popular at the time!” – Lina
+If you’re ditching an old freezer too, we sold our smaller one on Facebook quickly which helped with the cost of a new one.” – Lina

 “We have an upright freezer, and I love having it!
 We originally bought it when we were getting a quarter cow, but that’s all gone now, and we still love having it for all of the extra meat, food items, and bags of ice.
 I prefer the upright so you can actually see what is in your freezer without having to dig.” – Angie